 Matmarket is an international material and component supplier dedicated to innovative material solutions for apparel and footwear brands.
-Matmarket offers a fully integrated material supply chain that includes design, research and development, marketing support and manufacturing expertise.
-Their global network of brand partners include Nike, Adidas, New Balance, Timberland, Carhartt, Mechanix, Decathlon and Walmart.
-Matmarket’s philosophy is innovative development, not only in their quest for the most effective products but also within their business operations and supply chain practices.
-As a company they are constantly developing new ways with which to serve their customers.
+Matmarket offers a fully integrated material supply chain that includes design, research and development, marketing support, and manufacturing expertise.
+Their global network of brand partners include Nike, Adidas, New Balance, Timberland, Carhartt, Mechanix, Decathlon, and Walmart.
+Matmarket’s philosophy is innovative development, not only in their quest for the most effective products, but also within their business operations and supply chain practices.
+As a company, Matmarket is constantly developing new ways to serve their customers.
 For this reason, they now incorporate digital material sampling to better connect to their customers and improve efficiency.

-Matmarket was founded in 2000 as a representative agency to create and implement sales and marketing strategies for brands, with support from their manufacturing partners.
-Since then, the business has expanded to include their own proprietary high-performance materials.
-Matmarket specializes in materials and component solutions for the performance sporting goods industry, including footwear, gloves, sportswear and workwear.
+The Matmarket material supplier was founded in 2000 as a representative agency to create and implement sales and marketing strategies for brands with support from their manufacturing partners.
+Since then, the business has expanded to include their own proprietary, high-performance materials.
+Matmarket specializes in materials and component solutions for the performance sporting goods industry, including footwear, gloves, sportswear, and workwear.

 For many companies involved in footwear and apparel, the horizon has changed shape.
-In the years to come reliance on physical materials and processes will be much less, the adoption of digitalisation is a necessity rather than an option.
-Early adopters like Matmarket are now in a strong position for the future and are ready to provide for the brands seeking digital suppliers.
+In the years to come, reliance on physical materials and processes will be much less.
+The adoption of digitalization is a necessity rather than an option.
+Early adopters like Matmarket are now in a strong position for the future and are ready to provide for brands seeking digital suppliers.
 The task for their competitors is that of catching up rather than competing.
-The process of digitalisation is not a swift undertaking.
-It is a long process that will have huge benefit for the future of Matmarket.
+The process of digitalization is not a swift undertaking; it’s a long process that will have huge benefits for the future of Matmarket.

-Matmarket are already seeing the benefits of digital materials.
+Matmarket is already seeing the benefits of their digital materials.
 “While Matmarket is still in the process of

-converting our existing material books to digital, our experience with some of our largest customers has
+digitizing our existing material books, our experience with some of our largest customers has

 been positive.
-The platform has given them an expedient means of exploring our material catalogues as well as provided designers with easy-to-use assets to speed the production process,” added Stephen.
+The platform has given them an expedient means of exploring our material catalogs as well as provided designers with easy-to-use assets to speed the production process,” added Stephen.

-The benefits of SaaS based digital technologies is that of the little initial investment cost, with big opportunities.
-Many material suppliers are overwhelmed by the task ahead but Stephen’s advice is to prepare.
-“This includes high-quality photography, well-organized books and familiarizing sales teams with the full potential of the platform.
+The benefits of SaaS-based digital technologies is a small initial investment cost with big opportunities.
+Many material suppliers are overwhelmed by the task ahead, but Stephen’s advice is to prepare.
+“This includes high-quality photography, well-organized books, and familiarizing sales teams with the full potential of the platform.
 Using the full potential of platforms like Material Exchange makes all the difference when it comes to material sales in the digital age,” Stephen concludes.